Welcome to my journaling and death work.

 What

 Work with me to create a legacy project: a creative document that captures your life story or that of a loved one.
-These offer a deeply meaningful way to process and/or memorialize, whether you’re seeking to create a leave-behind for loved ones, or craft something primarily for yourself, to make sense of your earthly time.
+These offer a deeply meaningful way to process and/or memorialize, whether you’re seeking to create a leave-behind for loved ones, or craft something primarily for yourself.

 Format is entirely tailored to you.
 If you’re seeking to capture the life of a loved one — not yourself — the project can be created while the subject is still living or retrospectively, after they have died.
 We can land on a format together if helpful, and the possibilities are vast.
 A few examples: